ris8z/2brain/2_notes/todo/2024-09-29_thingstodo.md

     - todo
 ---

+# routine after fast road to amazon
+for 4h
+- 1h theory of system desing
+- 1h leetcode problem

 # thingstodo

 # fast
+- ui copule second assiment
+- Brige project
+    - [ ] do your part on the network part of the project

+# chill
+- add pic to linkedin/website/github
 - finish the personal website and buy a domain

-# uni:
 - network2
     - [ ] do the cisco course
-- Brige project
-    - [ ] do your part on the network part of the project

 # side project:
 - roomie
+    - [ ] query preview (esmpio unione sovietica serach archive) ui
     - [ ] start the backend with flask

 # workflow